 Our cost of revenues is comprised of direct payroll costs for staffing services, employer payroll-related taxes and employee benefits and workers' compensation.
 Direct payroll costs represent the gross payroll earned by staffing services employees based on salary or hourly wages.
-Payroll taxes and employee benefits consist of the employer's portion of Social Security and Medicare taxes, federal unemployment taxes, state unemployment taxes and staffing services employee reimbursements for materials, supplies and other expenses, which are paid by the customer.
+Payroll taxes and employee benefits consist of the employer's portion of Social Security and Medicare taxes, federal and state unemployment taxes, and staffing services employee reimbursements for materials, supplies and other expenses, which are paid by the customer.
 Workers' compensation expense consists primarily of the costs associated with our self-insured workers' compensation program, such as claims reserves, claims administration fees, legal fees, state administrative agency fees and excess insurance costs for catastrophic injuries.
 We also maintain separate workers' compensation insurance policies for employees working in states where we are not self-insured.

 The largest portion of workers' compensation expense is the cost of workplace injury claims.
-When an injury occurs and is reported to us, our respective independent third-party claims administrator ("TPA") or our internal claims management personnel analyze the details of the injury and develop a case reserve, which becomes the estimate of the cost of the claim based on similar injuries and their professional judgment.
+When an injury occurs and is reported to us, our respective independent TPA or our internal claims management personnel analyze the details of the injury and develop a case reserve, which becomes the estimate of the cost of the claim based on similar injuries and their professional judgment.
 We then record or accrue an expense and a corresponding liability based upon our estimate of the ultimate claim cost.
 As cash payments are made by our TPA against specific case reserves, the accrued liability is reduced by the corresponding payment amount.
 The TPA and our in-house claims administrators also review existing injury claims on an on-going basis and adjust the case reserves as new or additional information for each claim becomes available.
 Our reserve includes a provision for both future anticipated increases in costs ("adverse loss development") of the claims reserves for open claims and for claims incurred but not reported related to prior and current periods.
+This provision of the reserve is based upon an actuarial estimate provided by our third-party actuary.
 We believe our operational policies and internal claims reporting system help to limit the occurrence of unreported incurred claims.

 Selling, general and administrative expenses represent both branch office and corporate-level operating expenses.
-Branch operating expenses consist primarily of branch office staff payroll and personnel related costs, advertising, rent, office supplies, depreciation and branch incentive compensation.
-Corporate-level operating expenses consist primarily of executive and office staff payroll and personnel related costs, professional and legal fees, travel, depreciation, occupancy costs, information systems costs and executive and corporate staff incentive compensation.
+Branch operating expenses consist primarily of branch office staff payroll and personnel related costs, advertising, rent, office supplies, professional and legal fees and branch incentive compensation.
+Corporate-level operating expenses consist primarily of executive and office staff payroll and personnel related costs, professional and legal fees, travel, occupancy costs, information systems costs and executive and corporate staff incentive compensation.

-Amortization of intangible assets consists of the amortization of software costs, covenants not to compete, and if material, customer related intangibles.
-These costs are amortized using the straight-line method over their estimated useful lives, which range from two to ten years.
+Depreciation and amortization represents depreciation of property and equipment and amortization of intangible assets consisting of the amortization of software costs, covenants not to compete, and if material, customer related intangibles.
+Property and equipment are depreciated using the straight-line method over their estimated useful lives, which generally range from two to 39 years.
+Intangible assets are amortized using the straight-line method over their estimated useful lives, which range from two to ten years.